nathanteverett/portfolio/THz_sim/README.md

 In practice, the program can be applied to real data using THz_Sim.py.

-This project was made for
+This project was made for the Cocker Group at Michigan State University.